h2oai/h2o-3/h2o-docs/src/product/starting-h2o.rst

 Refer to the `Getting Started with Sparkling Water <welcome.html#getting-started-with-sparkling-water>`__ section for information on how to launch H2O on Spark.

-Connecting to an H2O Cluster by Name
+Connecting to an H2O cluster by name
 ------------------------------------

 You can connect to an already live H2O cluster by providing the cluster name.